Evaluation Tasks#

 # Custom task (after registration)

-python -m spiking.eval_tasks --task my_custom --model_dir models/custom/
+python -m spiking.eval_tasks --task my_custom --model_path models/custom/model.mat

 Custom Task Integration:

-# 1. Define custom task
+# 1. Define custom evaluator (inheriting from a rate task class)

-class WorkingMemoryTask(AbstractSpikingTask):
+class WorkingMemoryEvaluator(AbstractTask):

 # ... implementation ...